-During the quarter the Company raised Cdn \$5 million in consideration of a 6% secured promissory note and 500,000 common share purchase warrants exercisable for a period of 36 months.
+In December, 2010, the Company raised Cdn \$5 million in consideration of a 6% secured promissory note and 500,000 common share purchase warrants exercisable for a period of 36 months.
+The promissory note matures on December 21, 2013.
 The loan is secured by a fixed charge over land and building and interest is payable monthly.